Memory management in C, C++ and Fortran

 delete[](ptr);

-ptr must point to the start of an allocation: passing a pointer to the middle of an array results in undefined behaviour, so you can’t only free part of an allocation.
+of an array results in undefined behaviour, so you can’t only free part of an

 Modern C++ memory management: RAII